 In November 2020, the then County Council, as the Local Body responsible for broadband interventions, invited telecoms providers to participate in a State Aid and Open Market Review, to ensure that the most up to date information on existing and planned commercial coverage in the county could be taken into account.
 Final submissions were received in March 2020.

-This enables new opportunities to extend superfast and gigabit capable broadband infrastructure in the area to be considered.
-This data will also be helpful to ensure commercial coverage and plans are properly reflected on the Superfast Northamptonshire When and Where map (non-supplier specific).
-The map will be updated following the OMR and review in April 2021.
+An Open Market Review enables new opportunities to extend superfast and gigabit capable broadband infrastructure in the area to be considered.
+This data helps to ensure commercial coverage and plans are properly reflected on the Superfast Northamptonshire When and Where map (non-supplier specific).
+The map was updated following the OMR and review in April 2021.

 A range of house builders and developers are investing in Northamptonshire to meet the growing population demands.
 Some of the developers operating in the county are listed in the table below.

 The Secretary of State has approved a series of documents relating to the compliance of building regulations in respect to superfast broadband provision.